We are unique because we clean-up areas other non-profits can not or do not want to reach.

 This is an organization whose volunteers have made a tremendous contribution to the environment.
 However, all of that good work has been tempered by the ulterior motives of their corporate partners and their use of the organization as a vehicle to protect their interests.

 There are at least 100 other organizations that sponsor an annual clean-up in their local areas.
 All of these organizations make a meaningful contribution to the environment and assist in preventing unnecessary wildlife deaths due to litter.
 Most of these organizations have no secondary agenda for staging their annual clean-ups.
 It is done solely to beautiful their area.

 Veteran organizations representing wounded veterans

 All of the veteran organizations that we have had contact with perform the mission they claim.
 We are not competing with any of them.
-We are assisting them by providing veterans with a temporary job that includes exposure to a number of career paths.
+We will in the future be assisting them by providing veterans with a temporary job that includes exposure to a number of career paths.

 We are NOT a veteran’s organization, we are a wildlife/environmental non-profit utilizing veterans to fulfill our mission.

 Please make a donation to Wounded Nature – Working Veterans at: http://woundednature.org/support-us/donate/

 Photo: This tire weighs several hundred pounds and is off a large front end loader or similar piece of equipment.
 It is located on Sullivan’s Island, SC.
 Taken by Rudy Socha.